lisiki-jp/okinawa_gametheory/README.md

 It's the same with calling a 10-year-old boy who play baseball "baseball player".
 Yes technicaly.
-but not what you imagine when you hear "baseball player".
+But not what you imagine when you hear "baseball player".
-You imagine the famouse one like Ohtani.
+You imagine the famouse one like Shohei Ohtani.

 The "Kingdom" title was given by Ming to run Dejima business.
-Calling Ryukyu "Kingdom" is deceptive.
+Calling Ryukyu "Kingdom" is a deceptive grouping to distort the perceived reality of the readers.

 ### **Sotetsu-Jigoku is not a hell.** It was a Recession
 Let’s look at the population statistics of Okinawa Prefecture.